 Papers seeking agreement to policy/approval for additional resources to implement that policy should be submitted to the Cabinet committee responsible for that area of government activity.

-The Minister of Finance may also wish to refer such papers to SEC for consideration in addition to the policy being considered by a Cabinet policy committee.
+The Minister of Finance may also wish to refer such papers to GOV for consideration in addition to the policy being considered by a Cabinet policy committee.
 The Minister of Finance will advise the portfolio Minister of this, when consulted on the paper.

-Where there are time pressures, and a proposal cannot wait until the next SEC meeting (after consideration by the relevant Cabinet policy committee), further consultation may be required with Finance Ministers and senior Ministers before Cabinet consideration.
-Papers that only seek changes to baselines, and that do not include any policy decisions, may be submitted directly to SEC, without first needing to be submitted to a Cabinet policy committee.
+Where there are time pressures, and a proposal cannot wait until the next GOV meeting (after consideration by the relevant Cabinet policy committee), further consultation may be required with Finance Ministers and senior Ministers before Cabinet consideration.
+Papers that only seek changes to baselines, and that do not include any policy decisions, may be submitted directly to GOV, without first needing to be submitted to a Cabinet policy committee.

-Drafting financial recommendations
+Drafting financial recommendations#

 For guidance on drafting financial recommendations and the format of tables, see the Treasury’s guide, entitled Writing Financial Recommendations for Cabinet and Joint Minister Papers.
 The relevant Treasury Vote analyst can assist in ensuring that the financial recommendations are technically correct.

 Recommendations that propose a change in appropriation or expenses should include details of:

 - the action to be taken (i.e. approve/agree)